CalumRaine/Synth/README.md

 ## To Do

+* Use compressor to prevent polyphonic sounds overloading speakers
+* Scroll on parameter to slide it left/right
+* Fix QWERTY mapping on black keys
 * Use velocity from MIDI messages on key press
-* Figure out how to stop polyphonic sounds from overloading the speakers
+* Try exponential ramps instead of linear ramps
 * Add preset patches
-* Fix QWERTY mapping on black keys
-* Try exponential ramps instead of linear ramps
+* Add some kind of explanatory help text
+* Consider collapsible sections, i.e. modules or components
 * Add wood skins and metal skins etc.
 * Add recording/editing functionality
 * Add cool controllers (instead of just a keyboard)